bibanon/bibanon/Stories/Damaged-Goods/Chapters/dg-13a.md

 ### 20498678  ###

-> _I've been trying to catch a Nurse-kun thread for weeks!_ _Also, that GitS shit is awesome.
+> _I've been trying to catch a Nurse-kun thread for weeks!_
+> _Also, that GitS shit is awesome.
 I just finished watching it.
 That "I do, I do" song had me crying.
-Manly tears. ;_;_ _But I'd like to chime in on the pedo question.
+Manly tears. ;_;_
+> _But I'd like to chime in on the pedo question.
 I'm inclined to think it was a sort of forced /b/ thing though.

 The first thing any /b/tard would think when they see a loli would be "rape plz ing hawt" from being on /b/ so much and never really dealing with kids, but when you realise the actual situation it become different._ _Eh, I can't explain that well._

 I get what you're saying.
 I admit that I probably had a few jokes and such that ran through my head that the 'normal' person wouldn't, just as a /b/flex.
 Still, I like to think it was mostly the /b/, and less the me.

 ### 20499408  ###

 > _As a writer, I got to say that as frustrating as it must be for you to field those sorts of questions, the slight hint of moral ambiguity adds a nice hook to your story.
+This is /b/, you look like a saint next to most of us fucked up slackers, so don't fret about it too much._

+---

-This is /b/, you look like a saint next to most of us fucked up slackers, so don't fret about it too much._ _-to which another anonymous replied- I agree, and I caught the satire in the supository story... almost like being Reese's puffed; but it had a bit more originality(as far as writing goes)._ _Someone suggested the improvised munitions handbook for her in the last thread? lol.
-Would be great hearing from you about how the 3rd-reich guy's bedroom blew up late one night and how bottles of cleaner and batteries are missing._ _The improvised munitions handbook sucks anyway, if you want to get her anything get her the Poor Man's James Bond.
+> _-to which another anonymous replied- I agree, and I caught the satire in the supository story... almost like being Reese's puffed; but it had a bit more originality(as far as writing goes)._
+> _Someone suggested the improvised munitions handbook for her in the last thread? lol.
+Would be great hearing from you about how the 3rd-reich guy's bedroom blew up late one night and how bottles of cleaner and batteries are missing._
+> _The improvised munitions handbook sucks anyway, if you want to get her anything get her the Poor Man's James Bond.
 There are better booby traps than the suicide-wish-bombs in the improvised munitions handbook._

--to which Nurse-kun replied to both of them in one post- Well, I'm glad someone did!
+Well, I'm glad someone did!

 Ah, yes, that may not be the best idea, considering the amount of chemicals scattered throughout the home.
 But, um, booby-traps, you say?
 I'm entirely sure I want to come in one night and hear about the morning shift nurse coming in to check on her and getting hoisted up to the ceiling by her ankle via improvised IV tubes-rope or something.

 ![ A valentine from anonymous for a very special girl. ](1171427149728.jpg)

 ### 20499834  ###

 > _Dear Nurse-kun_ _Could you print this out and give it to her?_

 That seems unlikely, unfortunately, though I did lol. ...of course, if anyone else wants to give it a go at coming up with something for her, they are more than welcome to try!
 No deadline tonight, I can make a decision tomorrow?